Belper: Pride in Belper

 Belper has an annual Pride event, supporting the LGBT community, usually the first Saturday in August.
 This started in 2019 and has grown into a large community event with a parade, music and arts activities.

 Belper Arts Trail

 The annual Belper Arts Trail is an artist led initiative which aims for artists to exhibit and promote their work.
 It began in 2014 when two artists wanted to help strengthen the local artistic community and to find interesting and creative solutions to the lack of dedicated space in Belper for artists to exhibit.
 Utilising every possible space as a venue over the Arts Trail weekend art can now be found in a variety of unusual spaces.

 With Belper and Derbyshire overflowing with artistic talent it was felt that Belper really needed an interactive trail of creativity which has now grown each year to become a key Derbyshire event.
 The trail takes place annually over the May Day Bank Holiday.

+Festivals

+Belper has become well-known for its festivals with festivals such as "Belper Goes Green" (a musical event that aims to raise awareness of environmental problems and aims to share ways of reducing our impact on the planet), "Belper Games" (a festival where people compete in several challenges), "Belper Food Festival" (where stalls showcasing local business' food and dishes are put up around the town), and "Belper Music Festival" (where businesses have music on inside or outside their premises showing off local musicians and bands.)
+These events have become an annual occasion which help to boost the local economy throughout the town and support local small businesses.

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the local relay TV transmitter.

+Local radio stations are BBC Radio Derby on 104.5 FM, Smooth East Midlands on 101.4 FM, Capital East Midlands on 102.8 FM, Greatest Hits Radio Midlands on 106 FM and Amber Sound FM, a community station that broadcasts on 107.2 FM in the Amber Valley and online.

+Local newspapers are the Belper News and Derbyshire Times.